Home

 Hi!
 I’m Thomas Stringer.
 This portal features resources for learners, practitioners, and researchers on language learner autonomy or related topics.

-May 2025 Feature Post: Beyond The Abstracts Season 2
+October 2025 Feature Post: Beyond The Abstracts Season 2

 This series goes Beyond The Abstracts, featuring behind the scenes conversations with researchers and educational practitioners in language learner autonomy or related fields.

-You may also like: Researcher Interviews
+You may also like: Practitioner Interviews

 Suggest a feature